ysa134/torii/README.md

 ```

 With those values, we can authenticate the user against Facebook Connect
-via the `torii` property injected onto routes, or the `session` property
+via the `torii` property injected onto _routes_, or the `session` property
 injected onto routes and controllers (using the session management feature
-will require you to write an adapter for your application).
+will require you to write an adapter for your application – see notes on session management below).

 ## Endpoints in Torii